KnowageLabs/Knowage-Documentation/chapter_5/installation/knowage-ce-installer.rst

 KNOWAGE Community  Installation using Docker
 ########################################################################################################################

+In this guide, you will find instructions on how to install KNOWAGE Community Edition using Docker.
+You can install Knowage by connecting it to an existing external database, or by loading the Docker image of the MySQL database as well.

 Repository cloning
 ------------------------------------------------------------------------------------------------------------------------
 To install Knowage CE via Docker, you need to clone the GitHub repository: